catberry/catberry/docs/index.md

 In this case, if `Country` store is changed `CityList` will not changed.
 To avoid this just add `this.$context.setDependency(‘Country’)` to the `CityList` constructor.

+Also, there is one thing about setting a cookie, `redirect` and `notFound` methods.
+If you use these methods while rendering `document` or `head` component it will be done using HTTP headers and status codes on the server, otherwise it will be rendered as inline `<script>` tags.
+`notFound` method should be used only during rendering of `document` or `head` components.

 ## Code Example
 This is an example how your store can look like: